LysiaStolhofer/Full-Stack-Prep/README.md

 This sample demonstrates:

 - Logging in to Auth0 using Redirect Mode
-- Accessing Dashboard information that has been provided in the ID token
+- Accessing Home information that has been provided in the ID token
 - Gated content.
-The `/Dashboard` route is not accessible without having first logged in
+The `/Home` route is not accessible without having first logged in

 ## Project setup